biancaalvess/Notifica-Site/README.md

 ## What does it do?

-Now, instead of sending an email for each access, the API generates a daily report, containing:
+The API has two types of notifications:

+1. **Immediate Notification**: Receive an instant email for each visit in real-time
+2. **Daily Report**: At the end of the day (5:00 PM), receive a summary with:
    - Total number of accesses for the day
    - List with the **visit times** and how many times they occurred

 ## Features

 - Detects accesses via HTTP routes (`/` and `/track-visit`)
 - Sends emails securely via SMTP (Gmail)
-- Generates **automatic daily reports at 8:42 p.m.**
+- Generates **automatic daily reports at 5:00 PM**
+- **Immediate notifications**: Receive instant email for each visit!
 - Shows the exact times of visits, regions and User-Agents
 - Support for Google App Passwords
 - Environment variables managed with `python-dotenv`